 Infection Control in Hospital Wards

-We work with NHS Trusts to establish a process that works around a PEC Centre (Patient Equipment and Cleaning), which allows patient equipment, such as the bed, mattress, chair and over-bed table, to be taken off-ward to a dedicated cleaning and decontamination space.
-Here, equipment follows a one-way flow through 4 effective key stages starting from ‘dirty storage’ into ‘cleaning station’ where equipment is steam cleaned and manually wiped down, then into ‘HPV decontamination’, and finally finishing in ‘clean storage’ where it stays until it’s booked out for the next patient.
+We work with NHS Trusts to establish a process that works around a PEC Centre (Patient Equipment Cleaning), which allows patient equipment, such as the bed, mattress, chair and over-bed table, to be taken off-ward to a dedicated cleaning and decontamination space.
+Here, equipment follows a one-way flow through four effective key stages starting from ‘dirty storage’ into ‘cleaning station’ where equipment is steam cleaned and manually wiped down, then into ‘HPV decontamination’, and finally finishing in ‘clean storage’ where it stays until it’s booked out for the next patient.

 By establishing these designated spaces, infection risks are efficiently managed with the quality and consistency of the cleaning routine maintained, inventory monitored, and the process regulated.
 It also improves the focused attention of staff which frees up nursing time to care.
 Additionally, by having dedicated team zones, resources can be focused and allocated appropriately, and wasted time is reduced.